-1d.
+1. Visual supports are used to enhance instruction 1d.
 Class displays are child-created and/or related to in structional units.
 Quality indicators: The classroom display changes throughout the year.
 The display is predominantly child created.
 There is variety in the display - some projects are academic such as writing or patterning, some projects are class projects, and some are purely for exploration and creative expression.
 Adequate supports are provided for motor, organization, and communication related to projects.
 Children are encouraged to make choices, perform independently, and describe their projects.
-Artistic Process Emphasized Children are permitted to explore and create Questions to ask: Product developmen ✓ When are children allowed to create their own artwork or explore with creative materials? ✓ Are children allowed to create class projects that differ from the teacher provided samples? is emphasized Adult directed activity with minima creative expression Supports, Accommodations, Adaptations Links for Additional Information Right click to open in new window Universal Supports Supporting Children's Projects → Discuss and display expectations for the art center and provide prompts and guided practice in selecting, using, and cleaning up materials. → Encourage children to work in pairs or small groups and to share ideas for open-ended projects. → Allow extra time or an additional time period for Universal Design for Learning in Early Childhood How Process-focused Art Experiences Support Preschoolers - NAEYC children to be able to complete their projects.
-Comparties Deputiele etters and Conserve Targeted/Specialized Supports → Provide a model and step-by-step directions on a mini-schedule for the activity.
-Model each step of a teacher-directed project.
-Supporting Participation and Success Fine Motor Activities for the Classroom Supporting Art Development → Accommodate for sensory defensiveness by allowing a child to choose an alternative method of using materials. → Use various placements of paper (horizontal, vertical) and provide a way to show the border of the artwork (tape, cookie sheet). → Provide tools with various sizes and styles of grips and handles Intensive Interventions Accommodations and Adaptations for → Provide strategies for children with communication difficulties to participate in labeling and describing their projects.
-Classroom Tools Fine Motor Development Checklist → Provide adapted materials for children with physical difficulties or disabilities. → Consult and collaborate with service providers Adapting Activities and Materials
+Artistic Process Emphasized: Children are permitted to explore and create.
+Questions to ask: ✓ When are children allowed to create their own artwork or explore with creative materials? ✓ Are children allowed to create class projects that differ from the teacher provided samples?
+Product development is emphasized: Adult directed activity with minimal creative expression Supports, Accommodations, Adaptations Links for Additional Information Right click to open in new window Universal Supports → Discuss and display expectations for the art center and provide prompts and guided practice in selecting, using, and cleaning up materials. → Encourage children to work in pairs or small groups and to share ideas for open-ended projects. → Allow extra time or an additional time period for children to be able to complete their projects. → Provide a model and step-by-step directions on a mini-schedule for the activity.
+Model each step of a teacher-directed project. → Accommodate for sensory defensiveness by allowing a child to choose an alternative method of using materials. → Use various placements of paper (horizontal, vertical) and provide a way to show the border of the artwork (tape, cookie sheet). → Provide tools with various sizes and styles of grips and handles Supporting Children's Projects Universal Design for Learning in Early Childhood Supporting Participation and Success Fine Motor Activities for the Classroom Intensive Interventions → Provide strategies for children with communication difficulties to participate in labeling and describing their projects. → Provide adapted materials for children with physical difficulties or disabilities. → Consult and collaborate with service providers (ex.
+Occupational/Physical/Vision) Accommodations and Adaptations for Classroom Tools Developmental Activities (Help Me Grow, Florida)